dafreibe74/GRPONE-The_Eddies/README.md

 * 6. GDP correlates to happiness

 * Bonus - Layering in weather API into geography to see if there is a correlation to temperature and happiness?

+* To review our work please proceed to the "analysis" branch